jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 <!-- Our neural network will consist of a single hidden layer, where each node in the hidden layer applies an activation function to a weighted sum of the inputs.
 The choice of activation function is crucial, as it introduces non-linearity to the model, enabling it to learn complex patterns. -->

-And here is my implementation of a fully-connected neural network (i.e. FCNetwork) in python.
-Note that this implementation operates on **mini-batches** of samples `X`.
+And here is my implementation of a fully-connected neural network (i.e. FCNetwork) in python:

 ```python
 import numpy as np